gvwilson/thirdbit/teaching/lessons.md

    technologies constantly change what's possible.
 Each time instructors deliver a course, we learn more about how the next course should be created.
 FIXME

+## A Reminder

+When designing a lesson, you must always remember that *you are not your learners*.
+You may be older (or younger, if you're teaching seniors) or wealthier (and therefore able to afford to download videos without foregoing a meal to pay for the bandwidth), but you are almost certainly more knowledgeable about technology.
+Don't assume that you know what they need or will understand: ask them, and actually pay attention to their answer.
+After all, it's only fair that learning should go both ways.

 ## Challenges